Start an Emergency Fund Before Disaster Strikes

 Susan E. Hooper, Extension Educator — Family Resource Management

-Reviewed March 2014 by Sara Croymans, Extension Educator — Family Resource Management.
+Reviewed March 2016 by Lori A. Hendrickson, Extension Educator — Family Resiliency.

 It takes discipline and planning to save.
 Saving means putting off using money today in order to have money for future needs.
 People who have experienced disasters say that an emergency fund is extremely useful in getting immediate needs met after a disaster.

 Savings are an important part of managing money and protecting a family.
 Two types of savings make up your emergency fund.

 - Set aside savings: Money set aside for non-monthly, periodic expenses.
 Determine how much money you need to set aside for the types of expenses you have.
 It might be money to replace a broken appliance, repair a tire, or travel to a sick relative.
 It might be $25 or $500.

 - Emergency income savings: Money put aside to pay the rent or mortgage, utilities, car payment, and car insurance if your income is reduced or stops for a few months.
 This money could prevent eviction or foreclosure, or car repossession.

 It is important to save steadily so you have enough money for emergencies, rather than not save because it seems impossible to put enough money aside.

 If you do not know your current budget, it may be hard to decide how much you can afford to put into an emergency fund.
 It will be helpful for you to first complete a Spending Plan.
 See Action Page 3-2: Spending Plan (289 K PDF) from Dollar Works 2.